georgrybski/compass-devsecops-scholarship/docs/sprint2/check_nginx_health_endpoint.md

 - ```| sudo bash -s -- http://localhost```:
   - This pipes the script output into `bash`, allowing the script to run with `sudo` privileges.
+  - The `--` signals the end of command options for bash.
+Any arguments following it will be passed to the script itself, rather than being interpreted as options for `bash`
+  - `http://localhost` is the address that will be checked.

+- `\`:
-  - The `\` character at the end of the first line is used to break the command into multiple lines for better readability.
+  - This is used to break the command into multiple lines for better readability.
 It tells the shell that the command continues on the next line.

 ### Prerequisites